Proving Liability in a New York Premises Liability Lawsuit

 How Will a Premises Liability Lawyer Help?

-You do not want to lose the opportunity to recover all of your medical costs, the cost of medical equipment, compensation for your lost work time, as well as non-economic damages for pain and suffering.
+You do not want to lose the opportunity to recover all of your medical costs, the cost of medical equipment, compensation for your lost work time, and non-economic damages for pain and suffering.
 You and your family could benefit from years to come after securing an insurance settlement or a personal injury verdict from a New York Court.

 Negotiating With the Insurance Company

-If you suffered an injury in a commercial building, such as in a store or business, you might be able to file an insurance claim with the property owner’s insurance company.
+If you suffered an injury in a commercial building, such as in a store or business, you could file an insurance claim with the property owner’s insurance company.
 Filing a claim with the property owner’s insurance company may seem less aggressive than going through the court system.
-Unfortunately, most commercial insurance companies are more concerned with their profit margins than they are with providing adequate compensation for personal injury victims.
+Unfortunately, most commercial insurance companies are more concerned with their profit margins than providing adequate compensation for personal injury victims.

 Most commercial insurance companies will attempt to contact you immediately after the accident when you are most vulnerable.
 They will ask to take a statement from you in hopes that you will unintentionally admit fault for the accident.
 Insurance companies know that they will not have to pay you compensation if you were at fault for the accident that caused your injuries.
 You need an experienced lawyer on your side who can negotiate assertively with the insurance company to show that the property owner failed to prevent a foreseeable risk of harm from happening.
 If the insurance company is unwilling to offer a reasonable amount for your injuries and property damage, we will take your case to trial and advocate for you there.